-Some point-of-sale systems, such as Square, are not compatible with Paypal and require its customers to create a Square account.
+Some point-of-sale systems, such as Square, are incompatible with Paypal and require its customers to create a Square account.

 Depending on the business’s needs, especially if that business heavily relies on Paypal for the majority of its transactions already, Paypal Here makes it really easy and effortless to accept an in-person payment.

 Paypal has the benefit of longevity and reputation in the payment processing sector, with revenue coming in at $21.5 billion.

 ShopKeep POS offers three software options, allowing it to serve restaurants or retail businesses of all sizes — Basic, Essential, and Advanced.